 As far as material items, neither of my parents left me anything that didn’t have some kind of string attached.
-Anything passed down to me from my mother, I either took over payments, sold it to cover back payments, or abandoned it to avoid payments.
-My father, who I did not know, left me his lucky coin.
-When he passed, his new wife contacted me and said, “I don’t care if you are his firstborn, you aren’t getting anything except this old ass coin he wanted you to have.
+Anything that was passed down to me from my mother I either took over payments on, sold to cover back payments or abandoned to avoid payments.
+My father, whom I did not know, left me his lucky coin.
+When he passed, his new wife contacted me and said, “I don’t care if you are his firstborn, you aren’t getting anything except this old-ass coin he wanted you to have.
 If he really wanted you to have anything, he would have stayed with you.”

 This conversation echoed through the years until I had my own child.
 When my daughter was born, it grew from an echo to a loud roar.
 And this roar grew into persistent questions: What would I leave my daughter?
 When I go, will she better or worse off?

-My wife and I have different parenting styles that aren’t always complimentary.
-While my wife has the here and now covered, I always have one foot in the future.
+My wife and I have different parenting styles that aren’t always complementary.
+Though my wife has the here and now covered, I always have one foot in the future.
 So agreeing on the type of legacy we want to leave to our baby can be a point of contention.
 What we can agree on is that we want her to be a better person than her parents.
-Agreeing on what we need to do to make this happen is always a debate.
+Agreeing on what we need to do to make that happen is always a debate.

 I firmly believe that the primary job of a parent is to make the way smoother for the children; to teach and guide them so they don’t have to encounter the bumps and barriers you did; to clear the way for them so they can focus on becoming their best possible selves.
 This smoothing of the way is usually equated with providing them with more material items or access to resources than you may (or may not) have had access to in your own youth.
 But what of the immaterial—the values and morals, the cultural appreciation and other things that make us good people?